 Emissions test Compliance Electromagnetic environment - guidance RF emissions CISPR 11 Group 1 The equipment uses RF energy only for its internal function.
 Therefore, its RF emissions are very low and are not likely to cause any interference in nearby electronic equipment.
-RF emissions CISPR 11 Class A The equipment is suitable for use in all establishments other than domestic and those directly connected to Harmonic emissions IEC61000-3-2 Class A the public low-voltage power supply network that supplies buildings used for domestic purposes.
+RF emissions CISPR 11 Class A The equipment is suitable for use in all establishments other than domestic and those directly connected to Harmonic emissions IEC61000-3-2 Class A supplies buildings used for domestic purposes.
 Voltage fluctuations/flicker emissions IEC61000-3-3 Complies